Wreckitelf/MathGame/README.md

 Interesting features:
 I was able to add an option to add an extra operations, and that follows order of operations.
-Division will also always give a whole number (Idea thanks to Aithy) I would write more, but thats it lol
+Division will also always give a whole number (Idea thanks to Aithy)